18 November 202210:00 - 17:30 GMT

 Email - [email protected]

-This course introduces advanced topics in timber design to Eurocode 5, including fasteners and connectors.
+This one-day, online, practical course introduces timber connections in detail and several other advanced topics in timber design to Eurocode 5.

 This advanced practical workshop will teach complex timber engineering through worked examples.
 It encourages problem-solving through teaching tools and group discussion.